The 250 Word Microfiction Challenge 2020: Crafting a Short Story in Less than 24 Hours Part 3

 Overall the feedback given is straight to the point.
 I could tell from the above statements the judge didn't understand the overall concept of "nice guys" which means I needed to be more clear with the idea throughout the story.

 In the end, I enjoyed the review process and it was worth the wait!

 After reading the feedback, I nervously clicked on the link to see if I had gotten past the first round.
 The tension built as I had to keep scrolling to find my name.

 And beside my name it read....HONORABLE MENTION.

-Ten were moving onto the next level and I had gotten the 11th spot.
+Ten were moving onto the next level and I'd gotten the 11th spot.
 I honestly couldn't be happier!
-I had read honorable mentions are very infrequent.
+I'd read honorable mentions are very infrequent.
 So receiving honorable mention while coming in 11th place felt great!

 So would I do this again?
 Totally!

-If you have participated in any writing competitions please let me know in the comments below.
+If you've participated in any writing competitions please let me know in the comments below.
 Tell me about your overall experience and if you would do it again.